The real-life murders that even Agatha Christie couldn’t solve | World

 Whatever happened made Florence very sick, and the experience led her to end her relationship with the doctor and seek reconciliation with her parents.

-Intent on restoring the young woman’s position in society, her lady-in-waiting, Jane Cox, arranged to meet Charles, who would eventually become her second husband.
+Intent on restoring the young woman’s position in society, her lady-in-waiting, Jane Cox, planned meetings with Charles, who would eventually become her second husband.

-When he died, they had only been married for 5 months but their relationship was already under strain.
+When he died they had only been married 5 months but their relationship was already under strain.

 Charles was jealous of Gully, and despite having secured a financially favorable settlement before the marriage, he was frustrated that he did not have unlimited control over his wife’s vast fortune, the only reason he had married her, he told his lawyer in his courtroom. first visit after the wedding.